stellakuma/Word-Selector/README.md

  >>
  >> **Nineth commit** - Hotfix of Eighth commit. change program shutdown way to automatically shutdown after 5sec instead program doesn't shutdown after type enter.
  >>							and minor source optimization. **NOW, I RECOMMEND THIS VERSION INSTEAD EIGHTH ONE.**
+ >>
+ >> **Tenth commit** - Weak improvement of command line layout. there will be one more command line layout update.
+ >>							I think, it will be menu option.( like paper printing, help.. etc )
+ >>								and NOW, after this version, it will indicate its version with revision number on the top of the cli.

 ## Special Thanks
  > Ranol☆P`21